delfick/extended-mypy-django-plugin/docs/api/usage.rst

 Concrete
 --------

-To create a union of the concrete models, use the ``Concrete`` annotation:
+To resolve a union of the concrete models, use the :class:`Concrete <extended_mypy_django_plugin.Concrete>` annotation:

 .. code-block:: python